Amari Cooper: Early life

 Cooper was born on June 17, 1994, in Miami, Florida, where he attended Miami Northwestern Senior High School.
-As a junior, Cooper missed much of the season with an injury, but still managed to be one of quarterback Teddy Bridgewater's primary targets and had 16 catches for 175 yards with four touchdowns.
+As a junior, Cooper missed much of the season with an injury, but still managed to be one of quarterback Teddy Bridgewater's primary targets and had 16 receptions for 175 yards and four touchdowns.
 Cooper was dominant on the 7-on-7 circuit at various college campuses before his senior season.
-He had a show-out performance at Alabama's summer camp, and that quickly led to an offer from Nick Saban and the Crimson Tide.
-As a senior, Cooper hauled in 33 receptions for 722 yards and six touchdowns.
+Cooper had a show-out performance at Alabama's summer camp, and that quickly led to an offer from Nick Saban and the Crimson Tide.
+As a senior, Cooper had in 33 receptions for 722 yards and six touchdowns.
 He was a first-team FHSAA 8A All-State selection, as well as the number-four player on Orlando Sentinels Florida Top 100.
-Cooper was invited to play at the 2012 Under Armour All-America Game, where he had a 75-yard touchdown grab and a 93-yard punt return for a score.
+Cooper was invited to play at the 2012 Under Armour All-America Game, where he had a 75-yard touchdown reception and a 93-yard punt return for a score.
 In addition to being a standout in football, Cooper also starred in basketball and track at Miami Northwestern.

 Cooper was a consensus four-star prospect.
 He was listed as the number 45 in the Rivals100, and was considered the number-six wide receiver and number-eight player in Florida by Rivals.com.
 ESPNU listed Cooper as the nation's number-seven wideout and number-46 overall prospect in the ESPNU 150 while ranking him 25th in the ESPNU Southeast Top 100 and number 12 in Florida.
-He was ranked as the number-six wide receiver and the number-10 player in the state of Florida by 247Sports.com, which had him 55th in their Top247.
+Cooper was ranked as the number-six wide receiver and the number-10 player in the state of Florida by 247Sports.com, which had him 55th in their Top247.
 Scout.com rated Cooper as the number-12 pass catcher in the nation and 86th overall prospect.
 He chose Alabama over Florida State, Miami, and Ohio State, among others.
 Cooper announced his verbal commitment to the University of Alabama on September 22, 2011.